SwastikShan/Swiggy_app/DAY - 4/Assignments/Day - 11.md

 Context Provider and Context Consumer are powerful components in React that facilitate the sharing of data across components without the need for prop drilling.
 The Provider holds the data, and the Consumer consumes the data.
 This helps in making the code cleaner, more organized, and easier to maintain.
 By using Context, we can efficiently share global data across different parts of our application.

-#4. # Default Value in Context Provider
+# 4.Default Value in Context Provider

 In React Context, if you don't pass a value to the Provider, it takes the default value specified during the creation of the context using `createContext`.
 This default value will be used when a component consumes the context but is not wrapped within a matching Provider.